About: Council Advancement Teaching And Learning

 : University of Maryland, Baltimore County

-Kerrie Kephart is Associate Director for Pedagogical Innovation, Research, and Assessment in the Faculty Development Center, supporting faculty to innovate in their teaching and investigate issues of teaching and learning in their classrooms and disciplines.
+Dr. Kerrie Kephart is Interim Director of the Faculty Development Center, supporting faculty to innovate in their teaching and investigate issues of teaching and learning in their classrooms and disciplines.
 Her interests in faculty development include the scholarship of teaching and learning, pedagogies of reflection such as journaling and portfolio development, active learning and inquiry-based pedagogies, writing across the curriculum/in the disciplines, and discourses of teaching and learning.
 She holds a doctorate in Curriculum & Instruction from the University of Wisconsin-Madison, with a specialization in advanced academic literacy development.
 Prior to joining the FDC staff, she was Director of the Engineering Communication Program at the University of Washington, Seattle, and prior to that, she was Assistant Professor of ESL/Bilingual Education at the University of Texas at El Paso.
 In her previous positions, she conducted research studies in innovative teaching methods in the STEM fields and presented a workshop series in writing across the curriculum for faculty across all disciplines.
 She has also taught a variety of courses in language and literacy development, including academic writing for educators, writing the scientific article, technical communication, English as a second language pedagogy, principles of bilingual education, and discourse analysis.

 Sol Roberts-Lieb,

-Director of the Faculty Center for Teaching and Learning
+Director, Faculty Center for Teaching and Learning

 : University of Maryland, Baltimore

-Dr. Roberts-Lieb most recently served as the senior director for faculty development at the Carle Illinois College of Medicine in Urbana, Ill.
+Sol most recently served as the senior director for faculty development at the Carle Illinois College of Medicine in Urbana, Ill.
 Before this role, he was the founding director of faculty development at the same institution.
 Prior to working in the College of Medicine, Dr. Roberts-Lieb led faculty development and integration of educational technology efforts in the university’s Center for Innovation in Teaching and Learning.
 Dr. Roberts-Lieb holds a doctorate in Education Policy, Organization, and Leadership from the University of Illinois Urbana-Champaign, where his research focused on how organizations can support educators using differentiated instruction in their classroom.

 As a member of the board of directors for the International Association of Medical Science Educators (IAMSE), he has cultivated an extensive network of health professions educators and made significant contributions to publications like Medical Teacher, the Association of American Medical Colleges (AAMC) professional development website, and IAMSE reports, among others.